systemj/quick-k8s-pod-tutorial/README.md

 ```

 ## Part 13 - Even More Containers
-Demonstrate socket communication between containers on the same host.
+Containers in the same pod share localhost.

 ### pod.yaml
 ```